 Houseplants

-The world of houseplants is much more immersive than it might appear on the surface!
+The world of houseplants is more immersive than it might appear on the surface!
 Houseplants are diverse – with different needs and personalities – and looking after them in the right way can be both a joy and a challenge.

 For example, some plants – like leafy, elegant peace lilies – prefer a warm, humid environment with indirect sunlight and fairly frequent watering.
-Without sufficient water, they droop dramatically and perk up soon after having a drink; without sufficient humidity, leaf tips go brown; and too much sunlight will turn leaves yellow!
+Without sufficient water, they droop dramatically and perk up soon after having a drink; without sufficient humidity, leaf tips go brown; and too much sunlight will turn leaves yellow.

 Other plants, like mysterious lithops (succulents which look like tiny stones), need full sun to thrive and a watering schedule that mimics the dry conditions of their native Africa.